-a) Statement for preparation
+a) Statement of compliance

-These financial statements have been prepared in accordance with IFRS accounting standards asissued by the International Accounting Standards Board ("IFRS") and the requirements of Law of Ukraine "On Accounting and Financial Reporting in Ukraine" No. 996-XIV dated 16 July 1999 on the preparation of financial statements.
+These financial statements have been prepared in accordance with IFRS accounting standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and the requirements of Law of Ukraine "On Accounting and Financial Reporting in Ukraine" No. 996-XIV dated 16 July 1999, concerning the preparation of financial statements.

-b) Basis of assessment
+b) Basis of measurement

-These financial statements are prepared on the historical cost basis, except for assets and liabilities as stipulated by the accounting policy set out below when such measurement basis as amortized cost or fair value is used.
+These financial statements are prepared on the historical cost basis, except for assets and liabilities mentioned in the accounting policy set out below.
+Such assets and liabilities are presented at amortized cost or fair value.